With the growing popularity of wireless headsets and portable devices, Bluetooth is more common than ever.

 Bluetooth Low Energy Consumption

-For example, wireless headsets could not communicate over Bluetooth Low Energy, so they had to use the Bluetooth classic standard which consumes more power.
+For example, wireless headsets could not communicate over Bluetooth Low Energy, so they used the Bluetooth classic standard, which consumed more power.

 Dual Audio

-Bluetooth 5 also provides a new feature that allows you to play audio on two connected devices at the same time.
+Bluetooth 5 also provides a new feature that allows you to play audio on two connected devices simultaneously.

-In other words, you can connect two pairs of wireless headphones to your phone and stream audio to both at the same time, all via standard Bluetooth.
+In other words, you can connect two pairs of wireless headphones to your phone and stream audio to both simultaneously, all via standard Bluetooth.
 Or you can play the sound on two different speakers in different rooms.

-You can even stream two various audio sources to two other audio devices at the same time so that two people would be able to listen to two separate pieces of music but streaming from the same phone.
+You can even stream two various audio sources to two other audio devices simultaneously so that two people can listen to two pieces of music but stream from the same phone.

-This feature of the Samsung Galaxy S8 is known as “Dual Audio”.
-Just connect two Bluetooth audio devices to the phone, turn on the dual audio feature, and you’re good to go.
+This feature of the Samsung Galaxy S8 is known as “Dual Audio.”
+Connect two Bluetooth audio devices to the phone, turn on the dual audio feature, and you’re ready.

 The main advantages of Bluetooth 5 are improved speed and longer range.
 In other words, it’s faster and can work at a greater distance than previous versions of Bluetooth.